gdavis/Gravity/README.markdown

 I'm currently in the process of breaking Gravity out into smaller modules.
 I've learned over time its not a great idea to have a big "toolbox" repository such as this one.
 I typically probably use 20-40% of the library, and that is not ideal.

-This project will slowly be phased out and favor of the pared down, more focused repos.
+This project will slowly be phased out in favor of the new pared down, more focused repos.
 Below are the repos that have already been broken out:

 [GDIColor](https://github.com/gdavis/GDIColor)
 [GDIImageOperation](https://github.com/gdavis/GDIImageOperation)